Erlinda20/Jarkom-Modul-1-2025-K57/README.md

       nc 10.15.43.32 3401

+a.
 How many packets are recorded in the pcapng file?
 Format: int

 ![14a](images/14a.png)

+b.
+What are the user that successfully logged in?
+Format: user:pass

+c.
+In which stream were the credentials found?
+Format: int

+d.
+What tools are used for brute force?
+Format: Hydra v1.8.0-dev

 ## Soal 15